nraynes/randomTableDataGenerator/README.md

 # Random Table Data Generator

+*This package is a work in progress.
+It was made as part of another project to mock out data without*
+*having to set up a mock service worker.
+It has no dependencies and can be used to quickly fill a table*
+*without needing to do any work.
+This helps for visualizing how a table may look in production when real*
+*data is used.
+This is meant to be easy to use so if there is any learning curve or feature that could be*
+*simplified or new ones added, please feel free to email me and I will add them in so that other people*
+*can be able to use this for their projects with the least amount of effort needing to be put in.*

+**Thank you for using this and providing feedback if you have!**

 This library provides a function called randomTableData() that will generate either an array of arrays or an array of objects for depending on what you specify in the options object.

+You can also call the function with no options and it will return an array of between 0 and 50 arrays of 10 random strings.

 To use this function, just call it and pass it an options object with all of the options that you want.